-There's no heart rate monitor either, so the calories-burned metric is a little redundant, but that's minor - you can use a third party monitor if you want, and Moov is offering its own head-mounted option in the new year (although you'll need to love the Olivia Newton John look if that's going to be your workout fashion of choice).
+There's no heart rate monitor either, so the calories-burned metric is a little redundant, but that's minor - you can use a third party monitor if you want, and Moov is offering its own head-mounted option (although you'll need to love the Olivia Newton John look if that's going to be your workout fashion of choice).

 Right - it was run time.
 I only had to do a short run today, so I decided to go for some cadence training (which Moov calls 'running efficiency') as that's always been a good way to get faster.

 I pushed this right up to level 16 straight away to get the maximum out of the test, but others might want to start slower - it can feel (and look) weird to be trying to get 190 steps per minute into a jog.
 I did get funny stares on my way to work.

 However, it's worth it.
 You force your legs to turn over faster, and that teaches the right muscles to get better and more efficient, so you can go further with each stride.
 Winning.